When you’re performing in a place of worship, it’s only natural that you want to sound your best.

 Make sure that if you drop a large rock on the guitar that it isn’t going to break.
 Guitars can be fragile things but they should be able to withstand at least a little bit of damage.

-Now, we don’t recommend testing the waters at home with how much your guitar can withstand.
+Now, I don’t recommend testing the waters at home with how much your guitar can withstand.
 For instance, don’t try and use it as a sled during the winter because the results probably won’t be all that great.

 If you want to know if your new six string can hold up against the test of time, then look online.
 The internet is a vast place, and all you really need to do is search for the guitar of interest.
 People like to share their opinions, and we can assure you that if there are any problems you will know about it.